+When thinking about how disability insurance works, be sure to consider gap coverage.
 If you’ve got long-term disability insurance, it can be a terrific financial lifeline.
 But you won’t see any benefits for a period of weeks or months.
 Would you be able to meet your financial obligations without income for that long?
 Ninety days seems like no time at all…unless you are without income waiting for your long-term disability insurance coverage to kick in.
 A short-term disability insurance policy can be a great way to cover that gap period.

 Your savings account is low (or you don’t want to dip in)

 If you do not have disability insurance, you will likely need to turn to your own savings to cover the period for which you are disabled.
 A study done by Haven Life revealed that more than half of those surveyed had $5,000 or less in savings.
 If you are in this boat or otherwise could not cover a period of short-term disability with your savings on hand, short-term disability insurance may be a good option.

 If you are considering opting out of disability insurance and relying on savings, do the math and determine how long you could get by the amount you have put away for a rainy day.
 It might not be as long as you think.
 In addition, you are of course draining that rainy day fund and will need to build it back up when you return to work.
 This could leave your family vulnerable during that “in-between” period.